 Back in the city, there are a whole host of museums and galleries to enjoy.
 Head to the National Museum of Iceland and The Settlement Exhibition to find out about Iceland’s fascinating past.
 You’ll discover what life was like for the very first settlers.
 You will certainly wonder at their perseverance on this wild and sometimes inhospitable land.

 Arts and culture vultures should head to The Culture House for a mix of contemporary art and counterculture exhibitions.
 Other excellent art galleries include the three separate sites of the National Gallery of Iceland.
 The Museum of Photography is a great all-rounder charting social history as well as an artistic endeavors and the natural world.

 Talking of which Reykjavik’s Natural History Museum is wonderful for getting a handle on Iceland’s unique habitats and natural features.
 It offers a fantastic grounding in geology and the natural world before you head out and see it all for yourself.
 All of these places are free to enter with the City Card and offer an excellent insight into the cultural scene and vibrant life of Iceland.
 Don't forget that there are always new discounts and offers running for events and restaurants.
 You can find out about the current offers when you pick up your card.

 Hot spring pools and thermal baths

-With seven pools to choose between you should try at least one a day on your visit.
-Swimming and bathing is a big deal in Iceland's hot springs and pools.
+With seven pools to choose between you should try at least once a day on your visit.
+Swimming and bathing are a big deal in Iceland's hot springs and pools.
 It is a frequent leisure activity and there is a hot spring pool to suit everyone’s tastes.
-There are several family friendly pools with slides, shoots and paddling pools.
+There are several family-friendly pools with slides, shoots, and paddling pools.
 As well as others open late where adults can go and lounge in peace.

 Things to do with kids